grafana/grafana/docs/sources/installation/docker.md

 ### Run the Grafana master branch

 For every successful build of the master branch, we update the `grafana/grafana:master` and `grafana/grafana:master-ubuntu` tags.
-Additionally, two new tags are created, `grafana/grafana-dev:master-<commit hash>` and `grafana/grafana-dev:master-<commit hash>-ubuntu`, which includes the hash of the Git commit that was built.
+Additionally, two new tags are created, `grafana/grafana-dev:<version>-<build ID>pre` and `grafana/grafana-dev:<version>-<build ID>pre-ubuntu`, where *version* is the next version of Grafana and *build ID* is the ID of the corresponding CI build.
 Use these to get access to the latest master builds of Grafana.

-When running Grafana master in production, we *strongly* recommend that you use the `grafana/grafana-dev:master-<commit hash>` tag.
+When running Grafana master in production, we *strongly* recommend that you use the `grafana/grafana-dev:<version>-<build ID>pre` tag.
 This tag guarantees that you use a specific version of Grafana instead of whatever was the most recent commit at the time.

 For a list of available tags, check out [grafana/grafana](https://hub.docker.com/r/grafana/grafana/tags/) and [grafana/grafana-dev](https://hub.docker.com/r/grafana/grafana-dev/tags/).